Fixed Asset Management and Compliance Training Course

 Root Cause Analysis (RCA) for Internal Auditors

-14 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at intermediate-level internal auditors who wish to enhance their audit effectiveness by applying structured RCA techniques.
+14 HoursThis instructor-led, live training in Serbia (available online or onsite) is intended for intermediate-level internal auditors aiming to boost their audit effectiveness through the application of structured RCA techniques.

-- Understand RCA methodologies and their role in internal auditing.
+- Grasp RCA methodologies and their role in internal auditing.

 - Identify and analyze the root causes of audit findings.